Ukrainian refugee crisis: United Kingdom

-On 28 March the Home Office announced it had issued 21,600 visas under the Ukraine Family Scheme, under which refugees could join close family members already resident in the UK.
+On 28 March 2022, the Home Office announced it had issued 21,600 visas under the Ukraine Family Scheme, under which refugees could join close family members already resident in the UK.
 The government was criticised however for the slow and bureaucratic procedures in the "Homes for Ukraine" scheme previously announced by Gove.
 The heads of the Refugee Council, the British Red Cross, Save the Children and Oxfam made a statement warning that the system was "causing great distress to already traumatised Ukrainians".
-2,500 applications for visas under this scheme had been approved by 30 March.
+2,500 applications for visas under this scheme had been approved by 30 March 2022.
 In April 2022, The Times revealed that female refugees may be at risk of being exploited by UK men offering to be their hosts, with some proposing sexual relationship or even marriage.
-On 13 April, UNHCR asked the United Kingdom to stop pairing single British men with lone Ukrainian women refugees under the "Homes for Ukraine" scheme because the women were at risk of sexual exploitation.
+On 13 April 2022, UNHCR asked the United Kingdom to stop pairing single British men with lone Ukrainian women refugees under the "Homes for Ukraine" scheme because the women were at risk of sexual exploitation.

-By 8 April, a total of 12,000 Ukrainian refugees had entered Britain.
+By 8 April 2022, a total of 12,000 Ukrainian refugees had entered Britain.
 1,200 of them under the "Homes for Ukraine" scheme for those who are sponsored by UK hosts and 10,800 under the Ukrainian family scheme for those with prior family connections to the UK.
-The British government had received 79,800 applications for visas from Ukrainians and had issued 40,900 up to 7 April, but only 21,600 refugees had actually entered the UK by 22 April and 27,100 by 22 April under both schemes.
+The British government had received 79,800 applications for visas from Ukrainians and had issued 40,900 up to 7 April 2022, but only 21,600 refugees had actually entered the UK by 22 April and 27,100 by 22 April under both schemes.

-By 29 May this figure had reached 65,700.
+By 29 May 2022, this figure had reached 65,700.

+A report by the British Red Cross found that the cost-of-living crisis of the early 2020s had affected host families' ability to support Ukrainian refugees by the latter half of 2022.

+A study by the University of York also found that, though children of Ukrainian refugees had been successful in learning English, after 12 to 18 months younger children had begun to struggle with simple tasks in Ukrainian, raising questions over future bonds to their extended families.